 Gross motor skills include:

-- Standing, running, climbing, pedalling, jumping, throwing, rolling, catching, balancing, kicking, hopping, skipping, hanging, stepping and riding.
+- Standing, running, climbing, pedaling, jumping, throwing, rolling, catching, balancing, kicking, hopping, skipping, hanging, stepping, and riding.

 Fine motor skills are more precise and take more time to master.
-When fine motor skills are mastered, children are able to hold pencils and write letters.
+When fine motor skills are mastered, children can hold pencils and write letters.

 Fine motor skills include: